-As you get serious about your developer experience, you might consider rolling your own docs internally, using an open source documentation framework, or subscribing to a documentation provider.
+As you get serious about your developer experience, you might consider rolling your own API documentations internally, using an open source documentation framework, or subscribing to a documentation provider.
 Each can be a viable choice, as long as you understand the costs and trade-offs of each alternative.

 Starting from scratch isn’t a good option for most companies.
 Instead, you might look to open source frameworks as a foundation for your documentation.
 Most likely, you’ll still require some engineering time to customize the style and functionality.
 Just like in building your own, this method also requires maintenance.
 The good news is some of this will be handled by the open source community.
 However, you’ll still need to bring changes from the project into your documentation, or risk your installation becoming outdated.